Quasi-normal modes of naked singularities in presence of non-linear scalar fields: Power-law potential

 \section{Power-law potential}

 Scalar field self-interation in the form of the power-law potential is considered:

-where $V_0>0$ and $n>2$.
+where $V_0>0$ and $n>2$ (not necessarily an integer).
 The latter condition means that we restrict ourselves to the case of the massless SF with the Coulomb behavior at spatial infinity, which requires $n>2$ \cite{ZhdSt,SZA2}; otherwise the asymptotic condition for $\phi$ will be different.
 Because the solution $\phi(r)$ of (\ref{equation-phi}) has no zeros \cite{ZhdSt}, we can choose the sign by setting $\phi(r)>0$.
-From now on the units are set to $G=1$ and $V_0=1$.
+From now on the units are set to $G=c=1$ and the constant $V_0$ can be ruled out by rescaling $r$ and $\phi$.

 We are interested in isolated configurations with spatially-flat asymptotics, which satisfy the conditions